tweag/nickel/doc/manual/tuto.md

 ## Step 5: Export as YAML

-By default, nickel exports as JSON type, so we need to use the extra parameter `--format yaml` to export as YAML.
+By default, nickel exports data as JSON.
+But we can change that using the extra parameter `--format yaml` to export as YAML.

 ```shell